GovDataOfficial/ckanext-searchindexhook/README.md

 Requirements
 ------------

-This extension requires at least a CKAN 2.1.* version plus an installation of the search index services for the used Elasticsearch in [GovData](https://github.com/GovDataOfficial/GovDataPortal/).
+This extension requires at least a CKAN 2.1.* version plus an installation of the search index services for the used Elasticsearch in GovData ([on GitHub](https://github.com/GovDataOfficial/GovDataPortal/) or [on Open CoDE](https://gitlab.opencode.de/fitko/govdata/GovDataPortal)).

 Installation